Thank You For Submiting Feedback!

-The Supreme Court affirmed the judgment of the Court of Appeals and held that the defendant's sentence for possession of child pornography was properly enhanced under 18 U.S.C.S. § 2252(b)(2) based on a prior state conviction for sexual abuse of an adult, since the phrase “involving a minor or ward” modified only abusive sexual conduct under the rule of the last antecedent, and did not modify the preceding bases for the enhancement based on convictions for aggravated sexual abuse or sexual abuse.
-Parallel provisions for sentence enhancements based on federal convictions using almost identical language supported the interpretation that only abusive sexual conduct required involvement of a minor, since the three predicate convictions were set out in three separate statutes and the involvement of a minor was only required in the statute directed to abusive sexual conduct.
+The Court held that the petitioner’s sentence for possession of child pornography was properly enhanced under 18 U.S.C.S. § 2252(b)(2) based on a prior state conviction for sexual abuse of an adult, since the phrase “involving a minor or ward” modified only abusive sexual conduct under the rule of the last antecedent, and did not modify the preceding bases for the enhancement based on convictions for aggravated sexual abuse or sexual abuse.
+According to the Court, parallel provisions for sentence enhancements based on federal convictions using almost identical language supported the interpretation that only abusive sexual conduct required involvement of a minor, since the three predicate convictions were set out in three separate statutes and the involvement of a minor was only required in the statute directed to abusive sexual conduct.